July 25, 1829 – Birth of Elizabeth Eleanor Siddall (born at Charles Street, Hatton Garden)

 Lizzie stops taking her allowance from Ruskin.

-1857-58 (?) – Rossetti rushes to Matlock when he hears she is seriously ill.
+1857-58 (?) – DGR rushes to Matlock when he hears she is seriously ill.
 He continues to travel back and forth for several months.

 October 1860 they move into Chatham Place permanently.
 Lizzie writes the poem “At Last” during her pregnancy.